Contact Site Map

 Types of Depression

-• Depression originating from a bad or disturbing event in your life.
+• Depression caused by a negative or disturbing event in your life.

-• Depression which appears without apparent cause - the most common type.
+• Depression which doesn’t seem to have a clear cause – the most common type.

-The second type of depression is more difficult to deal with as the source is unknown.
-It is the most common form of depression.
-It may vary from a feeling of the "blues" to a feeling that life has no meaning anymore.
+The second type of depression is more difficult to deal with as the reason for your problem is not clear.
+This is the most common kind of depression.
+It may vary from a feeling of the “blues” to a feeling that life has no meaning anymore.
 Two things are important:

-This kind of depression is harder on you because others won't be so sympathetic as they would had there been an obvious cause for your depression.
+The kind of depression where you don’t understand the cause is harder on you because others won’t be so sympathetic as they would have had there been an obvious cause for your depression.
+If others cannot understand why you have depression they may be tougher on you and may be less likely to offer you help.

 Winter Depression (Seasonal Affective Disorder)

 Get under bright lights for a few hours a day.
 Try brightening your home up and making it as light as possible with warm colours.
-I don't suggest a winter holiday to warmer climes as when you come back you could be in a worse state than before.
+However, I don’t suggest a winter holiday to warmer climes as when you come back you could be in a worse state than before.
 Play some summery music!
+Don’t let SAD ruin your life.

 Postnatal Depression

-This is common form of depression and affects about 50% of mothers in the first few days after the birth.
-This is known as the"baby blues" and normally last a few days.
-Hormonal changes, a sense of anti-climax after all the anticipation and waiting and other worries associated with the experience of having a new baby.
+This is one of the most common types of depression and affects about 50% of mothers in the first few days after the birth.
+This is known as the”baby blues” and normally lasts a few days.
+Hormonal changes, a sense of anti-climax after all the anticipation and waiting, and other worries associated with the experience of having a new baby can be some of the causes.

 Bipolar Disorder

-Depression including abnormally intense or irritable moods, that last for a week or more, and include behaviour disturbances and erratic thinking which cause problems in coping with life.
+This kind of depression includes abnormally intense or irritable moods, that last for a week or more, and includes behaviour disturbances and erratic thinking which cause problems in coping with life.

 Manic-depressives suffer from violent mood swings.
 Severe depression, "the blues," and normal mood are all points on the mood swing.